Performance Analysis of Superconductor-constriction-Superconductor Transmon Qubits: Results and Discussion

 A primary benefit of the transmon architecture is its relative immunity to charge noise, when designed to operate in the regime of $E_J\gg E_C$.
 In a SIS transmon, the charge dispersion of the $m$th level decreases exponentially with $\sqrt{8E_J/E_C}$, following \cite{Koch2007}:

-Intuitively, the charge dispersion is related to the tunneling probability between neighboring potential energy valleys (Figure \ref{Eigenstates}), e.g., when $\varphi$ makes a full $2\pi$ rotation \cite{Koch2007}.
-By this reasoning, we may expect the higher barrier height of a ScS transmon ($\sim2.8E_J$ \emph{vs.} $2E_J$) to better suppress the tunneling probability and provide lower charge dispersion, compared to a SIS transmon.
+Intuitively, the charge dispersion is related to the tunneling probability between neighboring potential energy valleys (Fig. \ref{I_single_nb_GL}c), e.g., when $\varphi$ makes a full $2\pi$ rotation \cite{Koch2007}.
+By this reasoning, we may expect the higher barrier height of a nanobridge ScS transmon to better suppress the tunneling probability and provide lower charge dispersion, compared to a SIS transmon.

-Figure \ref{charge_dispersion}a plots the first three eigenenergies $E_m$ $(m = 0, 1, 2)$ versus the effective offset charge $n_g$ for both SIS (dashed) and ScS (solid) transmons, with $E_J/E_C=10$.
-Clearly, the ScS transmon eigenenergies are more weakly perturbed by $n_g$.
-Calculations of the charge dispersion, $\epsilon_m=E_m(n_g=1/2)-E_m(n_g=0)$, across a wide range of $1\leq E_J/E_C\leq 100$ show that suppression of charge dispersion in the ScS transmon becomes more effective for larger $E_J/E_C$ ratios (Figure \ref{charge_dispersion}b).
-When $E_J/E_C=100$, the charge dispersion of the first excited state of a ScS transmon, $\epsilon_{1, \mathrm{ScS}}$, is over one order of magnitude less than the corresponding SIS transmon.
-It is noted that computation on SIS transmon matches the analytical result very well \cite{Koch2007}, again demonstrating the high numerical precision of our finite difference computation.
-Nevertheless, the computational error becomes significant as the normalized charge dispersion, $|\epsilon_m|/E_{01}$, approaches $10^{-11}$ and smaller (see lower right corner of Figure \ref{charge_dispersion}b).
-This is due to the accumulation of floating-point error that eventually shows up for evaluating the vanishing difference between the two eigenenergies at $n_g=0$ and $1/2$.
+Figure \ref{charge_dispersion}a plots the first three eigenenergies $E_m$ $(m = 0, 1, 2)$ versus the effective offset charge $n_g$ for both SIS (dashed) and nanobridge ScS (solid) transmons, with $E_J/E_C=10$.
+Clearly, in longer constrictions (i.e., larger $d/\xi$), the ScS transmon eigenenergies are more weakly perturbed by $n_g$.
+Calculations of the charge dispersion, $\epsilon_m=E_m(n_g=1/2)-E_m(n_g=0)$, across a wide range of $1\leq E_J/E_C\leq 100$ show that suppression of charge dispersion in the ScS transmon becomes more effective for larger $E_J/E_C$ ratios and longer contriction length, $d/\xi$ (Figure \ref{charge_dispersion}b).
+When $E_J/E_C=100$, the charge dispersion of the first excited state of a ScS transmon with length $d/\xi=2.25$ is over one order of magnitude less than the corresponding SIS transmon.
+It is noted that the computation for a SIS transmon matches the analytical result very well \cite{Koch2007}, again demonstrating the high numerical precision of our finite difference computation.
+The computational error only becomes significant as the normalized charge dispersion, $|\epsilon_m|/E_{01}$, approaches $10^{-11}$ and smaller (visible in the lower right corner of Figure \ref{charge_dispersion}b).
+This is due to the accumulation of floating-point error that eventually shows up when evaluating the vanishing difference between the two eigenenergies at $n_g=0$ and $1/2$.

-In Figure \ref{charge_dispersion}b, the $y-$axis is presented on a logarithmic scale and the $x-$axis is scales as $\sqrt{E_J/E_C}$, so that all curves take a linear form approaching large $E_J/E_C$ values.
+In Figure \ref{charge_dispersion}b, the $y-$axis is presented on a logarithmic scale and the $x-$axis is scaled as $\sqrt{E_J/E_C}$, so that all curves take a linear form approaching large $E_J/E_C$ values.
 For the SIS transmon, the slope matches the expected $\exp(-\sqrt{8E_J/E_C})$ dependence in Eq. \ref{SIS_dispersion}.
-For the ScS transmon, the slope is larger, and is best described by:
+For the ScS transmon with length $d/\xi=2.25$, the slope is larger, and is best described by: